pyeventsourcing/eventsourcing/docs/topics/domain.rst

-The ``@event`` decorator can also be used on "private" methods, methods that not part of the aggregate's "public" command and query interface that will be used by the application, called by "public" commands which are not so decorated, so do not trigger events that are simply comprised of the method arguments, so then there is event sourcing" but not command sourcing.
+The ``@event`` decorator can also be used on "private" methods, methods that not part of the aggregate's "public" command and query interface that will be used by the application, called by "public" commands which are not so decorated, so do not trigger events that are simply comprised of the method arguments, so then there is event sourcing but no command sourcing.
 The important thing here is to separate out the work of the command if indeed there is any work (work that should happen only once) from the definition of and construction of an aggregate event object, and from the projection